NATS 2037 Pathological Basis of Disease

-Description From 2020 this unit replaces 300889 - Pathological Basis of Disease.
+Description From 2020 this subject replaces 300889 - Pathological Basis of Disease.
 Pathology is the study of disease.
 Students will gain an understanding of human pathogenesis, general and systems pathological processes, and the scientific basis of diagnostic and treatment options.
-The unit also introduces normal human tissue and organ histology, and examines histopathological changes evident in disease states.
+The subject also introduces normal human tissue and organ histology, and examines histopathological changes evident in disease states.

 Student Contribution Band HECS Band 2 10cp

 Check your HECS Band contribution amount via the Fees page.